custom-components/ble_monitor/README.md

 ## CREDITS

 Credits and a big thanks should be given to [@tsymbaliuk](https://community.home-assistant.io/u/tsymbaliuk) and [@Magalex](https://community.home-assistant.io/u/Magalex).
 The main python code for this component was originally developed by [@tsymbaliuk](https://community.home-assistant.io/u/tsymbaliuk) and later modified by [@Magalex](https://community.home-assistant.io/u/Magalex).

+## FORUM

+You can more freely discuss the operation of the component, ask for support, leave feedback and share your experience in [our topic](https://community.home-assistant.io/t/xiaomi-passive-ble-monitor-sensor-platform/177352?u=magalex) on the Home Assistant forum.